Nasal polyps

 • Changes in your sense of smell and taste.

-• Fullness or pressure in your face.
+• A feeling of fullness or pressure in your face.

-• These may take 1 to 2 weeks to make any obvious difference to your symptoms.
+• For smaller polyps – steroids are given as a nasal spray.
+Read more about steroid nasal sprays.
+These may take 1 to 2 weeks to make any obvious difference to your symptoms.
 You will probably be advised to use them for at least 4 to 6 weeks.
+As well as steroid nasal sprays, saline rinses may help.

 Surgery

-• Endoscopic sinus surgery is done with a general anaesthetic.
-It might be done where the polyps are very large and numerous, or where they are seriously blocking your sinuses.
-The endoscope allows the surgeon to see into the sinuses with a camera and to do the operation in a place that is difficult to reach with normal surgical instruments.
+The endoscope allows the surgeon to see into your sinuses with a camera and do the operation in a place that's difficult to reach with normal surgical instruments.

 The following links provide further information on nasal polyps.
 Be aware that websites from other countries may contain information that differs from New Zealand recommendations.